k8ssandra/k8ssandra/docs/content/en/docs/topics/repair/_index.md

 prometheus-k8ssandra-kube-prometheus-stack-prometheus-0     2/2     Running     1          10m
 ```

-## What can I do in Reaper for Apache Cassandra?
+## What can I do in Reaper?

-To access Reaper for Apache Cassandra, if you are running locally, navigate to [http://repair.localhost:8080/webui/](http://repair.localhost:8080/webui/).
+To access Reaper, if you are running locally, navigate to [http://repair.localhost:8080/webui/](http://repair.localhost:8080/webui/).

 ### Check the cluster’s health

-In the Reaper for Apache Cassandra UI, notice how the nodes are displayed inside the datacenter for the cluster.
+In the Reaper UI, notice how the nodes are displayed inside the datacenter for the cluster.

 ![Reaper cluster](reaper-cluster.png)